jhsandell/JonstrupInchworm/README.md

 (*) There is only one rail.

 ## The Name
-The effector arms and sliders may look like a Geometridae larvae (yeah, some wicked imagination required... see below.)
+The effector, arms and sliders may look like a Geometridae larvae moving along the x-axis.
-If I have any spare time, I will implement a short feature to show the [Geometridae larvae locomotion] (https://www.youtube.com/watch?v=ncx4o-W9R2c).
-And to keep up with inventive printer names, I decided to name my variant of the INCHWORM machine _Jonstrup_; a local town which is pronounceable in English without any tweaking.
+Compare it to the [Geometridae larvae locomotion](https://www.youtube.com/watch?v=ncx4o-W9R2c).
+And to keep up with inventive printer names, I decided to name my variant of the INCHWORM machine _Jonstrup_; a local town, which is pronounceable in English.

 <img src="/pics/a.gif" width="50%"></img>

 ## Development Only